Does Kratom Get You High?

 Because of the relatively unregulated use of kratom, dosage information is unreliable.
 As with other drugs, kratom use can lead to dependence and overdose and can potentially be unsafe.

 What are the Kratom Effects?

 The Nursing Show publishes that kratom likely takes effect within 5-15 minutes and remains effective for 2-5 hours after taking it.
 In low doses, kratom is considered to be a stimulant drug that increases sociability and alertness.
 In higher doses, kratom may have effects similar to those of opioid drugs.
 These effects include:

 - Reduced anxiety

 - Lowered pain sensations

 - Pinpoint pupils

 Additionally, kratom may produce a “high,” or rush of euphoria that is akin to the effects of opioid abuse.
-The New York State Office of Alcoholism and Substance Abuse Services (NY OASIS) compares the interaction of kratom with opiate receptors in the brain to how morphine interacts with brain chemistry.
-Opioid drugs bind to opioid receptors, which then creates a flood of some of the brain’s neurotransmitters, or chemical messengers, that help to regulate moods and influence the decision-making process.
+The New York State Office of Alcoholism and Substance Abuse Services (NY OASIS) compares the interaction of kratom with opiate receptors in the brain to how morphine interacts with the brain.
+Opioid drugs bind to opioid receptors, which then creates a flood of some of the brain’s neurotransmitters, or chemical messengers, that help to regulate mood and influence the decision-making process.
 When the level of these neurotransmitters is increased in the brain, it makes a person feel good, thereby elevating mood.
-Opioid abuse causes a high that leaves a person feeling euphoric, mellow, and free from anxiety and pain.
+Opioid abuse causes a high that leaves a person feeling euphoric, mellow, and less sensitive to pain.

 Kratom abuse may have similar effects.
-In even higher doses, or in those who have been taking kratom regularly over a period of time and developed a dependence on or addiction to the drug, kratom abuse may cause psychosis.
+In some cases, kratom exposure has resulted in psychosis.
 Symptoms of kratom-induced psychosis may include hallucinations, confusion, and delusion, the DEA reports.